dendronhq/dendron-site/vault/dendron.pro.dendron-plugin.md

 1. sample code for json export pod: https://github.com/dendronhq/dendron/blob/master/packages/pods-core/src/builtin/JSONPod.ts#L143:L143
 1. what you will get from `prepareNotesForExport`: https://dendron.so/notes/0db94b86-d5c2-4e70-8f61-1a686fa8cc1d.html
 1. anki pod: take notes and transform them to anki format

+### Adding a new config

+`dendron.yml` configuration is determined by `plugin-core/src/types.ts`.

+Whenever you add a new entry with a default, make sure to do the following as well.
+- [ ] update `Extension.test.ts` (we have a test that checks for default config values that will break)

 # Dev